ZakariaFajir/DipodirectApi/readme.md

 - MongoDB Driver Sync

 ### Dockerizing the App

+1. Ensure MongoDB is running, and set up the required environment variables:
+   - `DATABASE_URI`: MongoDB URI.
+Use local if MongoDB is running locally (`localhost:27017`) or MongoDB Atlas URI if using a cloud database.
+(Ensure network access is allowed)
+   - `DATABASE_NAME`: Name of the MongoDB collection.
+   - `SECRET_KEY`: Secret key used for generating tokens.

+2. Run `mvn clean package` to generate the WAR file in the `target` directory.

-1. Create a Dockerfile to build the Docker image:
+3. Create a Dockerfile to build the Docker image:
    ```Dockerfile
    # Use Tomcat & openjdk 17 image
    FROM tomcat:jdk17-openjdk